Team

 PhD Student

 Dipesh is a PhD student co-advised by Drs.
 Yichao Rui and Sidd Paul.
-He is originally from Nepal and completed his master’s degree in Agronomy at the University of Nebraska–Lincoln, where his research focused on nitrogen management techniques.
-At Purdue University, he is pursuing his PhD in the GEMS Lab & Purdue Agroecology lab (PAL), where he aims to develop skills in geospatial science, remote sensing, and soil-water modeling to better understand the impacts of land management on soil health and water resources.
-His current interests include integrating spatial modeling and sustainable management practices to support climate-resilient agriculture.
-Outside of research, Dipesh enjoys playing soccer, cooking and watching movies.
+Originally from Nepal, he completed his master’s degree in Agronomy at the University of Nebraska–Lincoln, where his research focused on nitrogen management techniques.
+At Purdue University, his work centers on integrating spatial modeling and sustainable management practices to support climate-resilient agriculture.
+Outside of research, Dipesh enjoys playing soccer, cooking, and watching movies.

 Aaliyah Carlisle